egison/egison/docs/tutorial/quick-tour.rst

 The feature (2) realizes extensible pattern-matching algorithm and pattern polymorphism.
 Matcher is an Egison-specific object that retains pattern-matching algorithms.
-See :ref:`label-pattern-polymorphism` for the description of pattern polymorphism.
+See :ref:`pattern-polymorphism` for the description of pattern polymorphism.

 Lines starting with ``--`` are comments.
 In this tutorial, a line comment right after a program shows the execution result of the program.